 (Note: This practice is being phased out, and should not be used for new data; it is retained here to help you interpret existing data.
 For new data, the credits should be added to specific episodes.)

 Cast changes are the rule on long running TV series.
-Unless an actor has been part of the cast for the entire run of a series, we try to include the time frame of his/her appearances on the series.
+Unless a cast member has been part of the cast for the entire run of a series, we try to include the time frame of their appearances on the series.